 FEMA money has been in the news lately because natural calamities have hit many regions, leading to an increase in help requests.
 However, many FEMA money requests are being rejected due to numerous reasons such as incomplete applications, lack of proper documents, and other strict guidelines.
 Whenever a person reaches out to the Federal Emergency Management Agency for aid, they need to show proper and detailed proof of damages to approve the funding because the agency is being extra careful to avoid any mistakes or fraud.
 Concerns have also arisen because it was alleged lately that the funding for disaster response was diverted to support international efforts or border-related issues.
-So, let’s discuss what are the reasons behind the rejection of FEMA money requests and why some residents are being told that they are ineligible for disaster assistance.
+So, let’s discuss the reasons behind the rejection of FEMA money requests and why some residents are being told that they are ineligible for disaster assistance.

 Not Sending The Requested Documents Or Information